kapgarxmatters/Vistara/README.md

-# Chef Generic Webhook
+# Vistara.io
-Whether you have five or five thousand servers, Chef lets you manage them all by turning infrastructure into code.
-Infrastructure described as code is flexible, versionable, human-readable, and testable.
-This specific integration provides details on integrating with Chef Automate.
+The Vistara IT Management Cloud provides all the tools, dashboards and insights you need to actually serve the business and manage a dynamic and distributed IT supply chain.
+It starts with the IT Operations Hub.
+The Vistara IT Operations Hub is the presentation layer that centralizes discovery, monitoring, troubleshooting, maintenance, compliance and reporting, in one place.

 # Pre-Requisites
-* Chef Automate v 3.x or higher.
-The Generic Webhook is new functionality.
-See the following Chef documentation for instructions on how to configure the Notifier settings in the delivery.rb file of the Chef Automate server.  [delivery.rb Chef Help Docs](http://chef-web-docs-notify.s3-website-us-west-2.amazonaws.com/config_rb_delivery.html#notifier-settings)
-* Chef Automate Generic Webhook configured.
+* Vistara.io
 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!
-* xMatters ChefAutomateGenericWebhook Communication Plan (see zip file in above files) imported into xMatters or created in xMatters.
+* xMatters Vistara Communication Plan (see zip file in above files) imported into xMatters or created in xMatters.

 # Files
-* [Chef-Generic-Webhook_IB.js](Chef-Generic-Webhook_IB.js) - The javascript file to be pasted into a Inbound Integration Builder.
-It takes the payload from Chef and formats the content to match the xMatters Form requirements and creates an xMatters Event.
+* [Vistara Inbound.js](Vistara Inbound.js) - The javascript file to be pasted into a Inbound Integration Builder.
+It takes the payload from Vistara and formats the content to match the xMatters Form requirements and creates an xMatters Event.
-* [ChefAutomateGenericWebhook.zip](ChefAutomateGenericWebhook.zip) - The comm plan that has all the cool scripts and email format and such.
+* [Vistara.zip](Vistara.zip) - The comm plan that has all the cool scripts and email format and such.
+* [Vistara Outbound Delivery.js](Vistara Outbound Delivery.js) - The javascript file to be pasted into a Inbound Integration Builder.
+It takes the payload from Vistara and formats the content to match the xMatters Form requirements and creates an xMatters Event.
+* [Vistara Outbound Response.js](Vistara Outbound Response.js) - The javascript file to be pasted into a Inbound Integration Builder.
+It takes the payload from Vistara and formats the content to match the xMatters Form requirements and creates an xMatters Event.

 # Installation

-## Chef Automate Server
+## Vistara
 1. Edit the delivery.rb file on the Chef Automate Server.
 See the following instructions to configure the Notifier Settings. [delivery.rb](http://chef-web-docs-notify.s3-website-us-west-2.amazonaws.com/config_rb_delivery.html#notifier-settings).
 2. The attached delivery.rb file is an example of the configured settings pointing to a xMatters instance.
 The following lines in the delivery.rb file are what send the information from Chef Automate to xMatters during an error.
       ```